socotecio/django-socio-grpc/docs/settings.rst

 .. warning::

-  Default behavior will change in 1.0.0 to accept both metadata and request filtering.
-If you start a new project please consider setting PAGINATION_BEHAVIOR to METADATA_AND_REQUEST_STRUCT
+  Default behavior will change in 1.0.0 to accept only request filtering.
+If you start a new project please consider setting PAGINATION_BEHAVIOR to REQUEST_STRUCT_STRICT

 Variable allowing user to configure how the pagination work.